Enter key: History

 On IBM's 3270 and 5250 line of terminals, the Enter key was located to the right of the space bar and was used to send the contents of the terminal's buffer to the host computer.
 The Return key was located in a more standard location and was used to generate a new line.

 Apple also took advantage of this situation to create an editable command line environment called a "Worksheet" in the Macintosh Programmer's Workshop, where return was used strictly as a formatting key while enter was used to execute a shell command or series of commands in direct mode.
 This strict dichotomy has since been relaxed, so that now there are very few situations within macOS where enter and return are not equivalent.

 One example of this continued division of use is the type tool in Adobe Photoshop, where the return key produces a new line while the enter key ends editing mode.
 Another is Mathematica, where the Return key creates a new line, while the Enter key (or Shift-Return) submits the current command for execution.

 Historically, many computer models did not have a separate keypad, and only had one button to function as Enter or Return.
 For example, the Commodore 64 (manufactured from 1982) had only the "Return" key.
 Most laptop computers continue in this combined tradition.

 Before computers, on electric typewriters the "Return" key was kept comparatively large.
-This is due to the frequency of usage (which also includes the space bar), and therefore, is kept large to reduce the likelihood of finger slips.
+This is due to the frequency of usage (including the space bar) and is therefore kept large to reduce the likelihood of finger slips.